Responsive Tool

 How apply a style to specific screen size?

-Sizing the page width as you want, select an element, and apply a style by using element inspector and right panel.
+Resize the page width as you want, select an element, and apply a style by using the element inspector and right panel.

 How to test responsive compatibility?

-Slowly sizing the page width with the responsive tool and be sure this looks good on all screen sizes.
+Slowly resize the page width with the responsive tool and be sure this looks good on all screen sizes.

 Can I add media queries with a custom condition?